The Luckiest Numbers to Pick in order to Win the Lottery in Canada

 Jackpot Odds: 1:33,294,800

 As one of Canada’s three national lotteries, Lotto Max is operated by the Interprovincial Lottery Corporation and is offered in all provinces and territories.
-It was launched in September 2009 and since May 2019, Lotto Max drawings are held every Tuesday and Friday.
-In fact, the latest changes to the game were introduced with the drawing on 14 May 2019 – the previous jackpot cap of $60 million was raised to $70 million, while the field of numbers increased from 49 to 50.
+It was launched in September 2009, and since May 2019 Lotto Max draws have been held every Tuesday and Friday.
+In fact, the latest changes to the game were introduced with the draw on 14 May 2019 – the previous jackpot cap of $60 million was raised to $70 million, while the field of numbers was increased from 49 to 50.

-In order to win the jackpot, players need to match 7 numbers from 1 to 50.
-For every $5 play, they receive 3 sets of 7 numbers.
+To win the jackpot, players need to match seven numbers from 1 to 50.
+For every $5 play, they receive three sets of seven numbers.
 The jackpot starts at $10 million and is capped at $70 million, but once it reaches $50 million, additional draws are held for auxiliary “MaxMillions” prizes of $1 million each.
-Additionally, each of the five regional lottery corporations offers add-on games for $1 each that can be played with the same Lotto Max tickets.
+Each of the five regional lottery corporations also offers add-on games for $1 apiece that can be played with the same Lotto Max tickets.

-Since the last changes to the rules were made, there have been 402 Lotto Max drawings (including the 17 March draw) with the most frequently drawn numbers being 14 and 39.
+Since the last rule changes, there have been 402 Lotto Max draws (including the 17 March draw), with the most frequently drawn numbers being 14 and 39.
 Each has appeared 67 times.
-The least common numbers, on the other hand, are 12, 20, and 41 – drawn only 46 times.
-When it comes to the Bonus Balls, the most common has been 31 (17 times), while the least common have been 14 and 21 (3 times).
+The least common numbers are 12, 20 and 41 – each drawn only 46 times.
+As for the Bonus Balls, the most common has been 31 (17 times), while the least common have been 14 and 21 (three times).

 Jackpot Odds: 1:13,983,816

 Launched in 1982, Lotto 6/49 is the longest-running national lottery game in Canada.
-It was the first one to allow players to pick their own numbers as opposed to the pre-printed numbers on the tickets sold by other lotteries.
-There have been several changes to the rules over the years, with the last one in effect since the September 14, 2022 draw, when the so-called Gold Ball Draw was introduced for the main progressive jackpot.
+It was the first to allow players to pick their own numbers, as opposed to the pre-printed numbers on the tickets sold by other lotteries.
+There have been several rule changes over the years, the latest taking effect with the draw on 14 September 2022, when the so-called Gold Ball Draw was introduced for the main progressive jackpot.

 According to the current rules, there are two jackpots in Lotto 6/49 – the fixed $5 million Classic jackpot and the growing Gold Ball jackpot, which starts at $10 million.
-To win the Classic jackpot, players need to match 6 numbers out of 49, while there is also a Bonus Ball that increases the prizes for those who have only 5 or 2 matching numbers.
-The Gold Ball jackpot, on the other hand, is given to a winner based on the code on their ticket – it could be either the progressive jackpot or a guaranteed prize of $1 million.
+To win the Classic jackpot, players need to match six numbers out of 49, while a Bonus Ball increases the prizes for those who have only five or two matching numbers.
+The Gold Ball jackpot, on the other hand, is awarded based on the code on the ticket – it could be either the progressive jackpot or a guaranteed prize of $1 million.

 Jackpot Odds: 1:13,348,188

-The third national lottery game in Canada is known as The Daily Grand and awards winners of the top prize $1,000 per day for life.
-The jackpot is awarded as an annuity or as a lump sum, in which case winners receive $7 million cash.
-Entry costs only $3 and to win the jackpot, players need to have 5 matching numbers out of a field of 49 plus one Grand Number, which is drawn from a separate pool of balls numbered 1 to 7.
+The third national lottery game in Canada is The Daily Grand, which awards the winners of the top prize $1,000 per day for life.
+The jackpot is paid either as an annuity or as a lump sum, in which case winners receive $7 million in cash.
+Entry costs only $3, and to win the jackpot players need to match five numbers from a field of 49 plus one Grand Number, which is drawn from a separate pool of balls numbered 1 to 7.

-Since the game was first introduced on October 20, 2016, there have been 666 main draws, as well as 140+ additional draws, where the Interprovincial Lottery Corporation gives players the chance to win the second-tier prize in the game.
-This is an annuity of $25,000 a year or $500,000 cash and is awarded for having 5 matching numbers without the bonus number.
-So, we decided to analyze not only the main draws but the additional ones, as well.
+Since the game was first introduced on 20 October 2016, there have been 666 main draws, as well as more than 140 additional draws, in which the Interprovincial Lottery Corporation gives players the chance to win the game’s second-tier prize.
+This prize is an annuity of $25,000 a year, or $500,000 in cash, and is awarded for matching five numbers without the bonus number.
+Therefore, we decided to analyse not only the main draws but the additional ones as well.

-Within these 808 draws in total, the most common number has been 43 – it has been among the main winning numbers 99 times.
-The next most frequent numbers are 4 and 14, being drawn 97 and 96 times, respectively.
-Number 36 has been the least common – it has been drawn 69 times.
-When it comes to the Grand Numbers, we looked at the 666 main draws and within them, the most common Grand Numbers are 1 and 2 (115 times), followed by 7 (94 times).
-Grand Numbers 5 and 4 are the least common, as they have been drawn only 83 and 84 times, respectively.
+Across these 808 draws, the most common number has been 43 – it has appeared among the main winning numbers 99 times.
+The next most frequent numbers are 4 and 14, drawn 97 and 96 times respectively.
+The number 36 has been the least common, drawn 69 times.
+When it comes to the Grand Numbers, we looked at the 666 main draws; within them the most common Grand Numbers are 1 and 2 (115 times each), followed by 7 (94 times).
+The least common Grand Numbers are 5 and 4, drawn only 83 and 84 times respectively.